-- Enrollment periods: Paul Mitchell The School Provo begins a new cosmetology/barbering class about every eight (8) weeks, depending upon space availability.
-Please refer to the Tuition and Registration Schedule supplement or contact Paul Mitchell The School Provo for exact starting dates. - 4 Holidays and school closures: Paul Mitchell The School Provo allows the following holidays off: New Year's Day, Memorial Day, July 1-7, Labor Day, Thanksgiving Day, December 23-26, and one day per month for staff personal development.
+- Enrollment periods: Paul Mitchell The School Boise usually begins a new class about every eight (8) weeks, depending upon space availability.
+Please refer to the Tuition and Registration Schedule supplement or contact Paul Mitchell The School Boise for exact starting dates. - Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, December 24 and 25, and one day per month for staff personal development.
+Any deviations to these dates will be posted and announced to the student body.
 These dates are determined according to the calendar each year.
 Additional holidays may be added to the schedule at the discretion of school administration.
 The school is open for business unless there is a declared State of Emergency.
-Unexpected closures and snow days will be reported via the schools website and/or Facebook page. - Enrollment contract: Paul Mitchell The School Provo clearly outlines the obligation of both the school and the student in the enrollment contract.
-A copy of the enrollment contract and information covering costs and payment plans will be furnished to the student before the beginning of class attendance. - Payment schedule: Paul Mitchell The School Provo offers a variety of monthly financial payment schedules.
-See Paul Mitchell The School Provo's Admissions Leader or Financial Aid Leader for details.
+Unexpected closures and snow days will be posted on Facebook or the school's website. - 1 Enrollment contract: Paul Mitchell The School Boise clearly outlines the obligation of both the school and the student in the enrollment contract.
+A copy of the enrollment contract and information covering costs and payment plans will be furnished to the student before the beginning of class attendance. - Payment schedule: Paul Mitchell The School Boise offers a variety of monthly financial payment schedules.
+See Paul Mitchell The School Boise's Financial Aid Leader for details.